Ghadir Shafie

-Ghadir Shafie (also Ghadir Al Shafie, Arabic غدير الشافعي) is a Palestinian activist and feminist.
-She is the co-director of Aswat, an organization of queer Palestinian women, which she joined in 2008.
+Ghadir Shafie (also Ghadir Al Shafie, Arabic غدير الشافعي) is an Arab Israeli activist and feminist.
+She is the co-director of Aswat, an organization of queer Palestinian and Arab Israeli women, which she joined in 2008.

 Views

 Shafie is a critic of pinkwashing by Israel.
 She has criticized Israeli efforts to promote LGBT rights to Palestinians, writing that these efforts ensure "that sexuality education is only delivered condescendingly by non-Palestinians to Palestinians" and cannot account for language and cultural differences.
 In an interview with Middle East Eye, she said that “[the] moment we represent ourselves as gay Palestinians and speak about politics, it’s the end of the story” and that Israel wants queer Palestinians "to be the victims of our own society, and they want to be the saviours.”

 Shafie is a supporter of Boycott, Divestment and Sanctions, describing it as "the only effort that acknowledges and emphasizes the need to recognize our rights as Palestinians."
 She has opposed performances in Israel and the Palestinian territories by artistic groups from Arab countries, citing the Brand Israel campaign as a reason.
 Her advocacy work involves anti-Zionism.